-- Other Expenses Amounts paid for goods and services not otherwise classified above.
-This includes expenditures for the retirement of debt, the payment of interest on debt, judgments against the school system, and the payment of dues and fees. - 571000 Redemption of Principal Expenditures from current funds for the retirement of obligations. - 572000 Interest Expenditures from current funds for interest on liabilities and obligations. - 573000 Dues and Fees Expenditures for dues and fees include dues in professional organizations as determined by School Board policy and procedures.
+- 570000 Other Expenses Amounts paid for goods and services not previously classified.
+This includes expenditures for the retirement of debt, the payment of interest on debt, judgments against the school system, and the payment of dues and fees. - 571000 Redemption of Principal Expenditures from current funds for the retirement of obligations. - 572000 Interest Expenditures from current funds for interest on liabilities and obligations.
+Also included is the amortization of the net carrying amount of debt refunding. - 573000 Dues and Fees Expenditures for dues and fees include dues paid to professional organizations as determined by School Board policy and procedures.
 Also includes tuition fees for employee training activities when paid separately from travel.
 Fees paid relative to the issuance or service of debt and commissions for collection of taxes are also recorded here.